19 New Social Media Apps & Platforms in 2023

-Not all new social media apps will blow up like TikTok.
+Of course, not all new social media apps will blow up like TikTok.
 But they do reveal how social trends and user expectations are evolving over time.
-If you’re not already keeping an eye on the platforms below, it’s worth checking them out to see how social media is changing in 2022.
+If you’re not already keeping an eye on the platforms below, it’s worth checking them out to see how social media is changing in 2023.

 If you’re tired of the “Instagram Reality” of filters, photoshop, and faked photo ops that dominate social media, then BeReal could be for you.